sophiestix/rrts/NOTES.md

 };
 ```

 However our TS code is kiinda lying to us at this point in time.
-When redux boots up, it sends warming up
+When redux boots up, it sends warm up
 actions to the reducers.
 It sends a couple of action objects that has randomized types on them to test that
 none of our reducers responds incorrectly to an action, and to get the initial default value of state (our
 case its an empty []).
 So redux dispatches its own action, but at present we applied `FetchTodosAction`to our action,